simpleanalytics/vue-plugin/README.md

   ],
 }
 ```
-_If you need aditional configuration options (as the ones mentioned above) you just need to apply to your plugin's contents._
+_If you need any aditional configuration options (as the ones mentioned above), you just need to apply to your plugin._